jagelit0/ctftools/README.md

 ### It's my first bash script, so don't take it into account.
 ### I have done it because I had nothing better to do.
-### Any contribution to improve it will be appreciated.
+### Any contribution to improve it will be appreciated. :heart: